-One Parent Families Scotland has produced information about how to keep your children occupied.
+One Parent Families Scotland has some great information about looking after you and your family's wellbeing.

 Doing the best you can

 Some parents will be looking for information and resources to help with their child’s education at home; others will be just trying to get by.

-Just remember, maintaining the health and well-being of your family is essential, everything else is optional.
+Just remember, maintaining the health and well-being of your family is essential.

 - What your children need right now is to feel comforted and loved, and to know that this time will pass.
 If you have got a garden, play outside.
-The playparks are open again.
+The play parks are still open.
 Go out for walks but keep your distance.

 - Do science experiments together or find online tours of zoos and museums and other places.

 Like it or not, we are using our screens more than usual: for fun; for learning; for working; and for keeping in touch with others.
-We will all be on our screens a lot more but try to keep some sort of limit on this if you can.
+We are all be on our screens a lot more but try to keep some sort of limit on this if you can.

 And more generally, all curling up to a good film or favourite programme is a great way to have family time and wind down.

 Lives in Lockdown

-Some parents have kindly shared their experience of living in lockdown with us.
+Some parents have kindly shared their experience of living in lockdown.
 You can read 'Lives in lockdown; parents' accounts here.